 Alabama's Mark Ingram won the Heisman in 2009 by just 28 points over runner-up Toby Gerhart from Stanford

-But predictions do not matter... votes do.
-On many occasions, the Heisman race can come down to a very small amount of them.
+For the first time in almost a decade, it remains uncertain who will win the Heisman Trophy this year between finalists Dwayne Haskins, Kyler Murray and Tua Tagovailoa.
+On many occasions, the race can come down to a very small amount of votes.
 In some years, the preseason front-runner has lost steam and in others, a dark horse has emerged late in the season.

 Before we delve into this list, I wanted to note that first Heisman winner, University of Chicago running back Jay Berwanger, won by 55 votes in 1935.
 However, I am not including him on this list because the voting pool was much smaller than it was in subsequent years.
 Now with that out of the way, here are the five closest Heisman Trophy races of all time.